gogamar/star-wars-starships/README.md

 #### **Exercise 3: "View More" Button**

-- Implement a "View More" button to load more starships from the server.
+- Implement infinite scroll to load more starships from the server.
-- Display more starships when the button is clicked.

-**Bonus:** Implement **infinite scrolling** to load more starships as the user scrolls down.

 #### **Exercise 4: Modernize the Site**